LeviathanTurtle/bitburner/README.md

 - in `script_startup.js`, reduce the number of for-loops (4.24.2024)
 - ADAPTATION: return an array of servers affected in `script_startup.js` to be used with `home-script_startup.js`
     - Instead, output affected servers to an `affected_servers` data file, to be read in `home-script_startup.js` (In progress)
+- ADAPTATION: incorporate `no-ram-script_startup.js` into `master.js`
+    - Instead, added servers with no ram to list of servers used by `home-script_startup.js`